ltgcgo/docs/src/octavia/impl/ext.md

 There are some additional tips as well.

+- If there are no lyrics immediately at the beginning, placing a blank lyrics event or specifying tags in the first measure is recommended to turn on lyrics for certain devices.
+- Due to display area limitations, it's recommended that lines should be within 40 characters.
+Parsers, however, should not stop unintentionally if that limit is exceeded.
 - The dedicated new line/section events should be emitted after the last syllable of the line has ended, not immediately.

 A recommended example below.